History: Evolution of the discipline

 Before the invention of writing, the preservation and transmission of historical knowledge were limited to oral traditions.
 Early forms of historical writing mixed facts with mythological elements, such as the Epic of Gilgamesh from ancient Mesopotamia and the Odyssey, an ancient Greek text attributed to Homer.
 Published in the 5th century BCE, the Histories by Herodotus (Note: Herodotus is traditionally considered the "father of history" but has also been called the "father of lies" because not all of his accounts were reliable.) was one of the foundational texts of the Western historical tradition, putting more emphasis on rational and evidence-based inquiry than the stories of Homer and other poets.
 Thucydides followed and further refined Herodotus's approach but focused more on particular political and military developments in contrast to the wide scope and ethnographic elements of Herodotus's work.
 Roman historiography was heavily influenced by Greek traditions.
-It often included not only historical facts but also moral judgments of historical figures.
+It often included not only historical facts but also moral judgements of historical figures.
 (Note: This aspect is also found to some degree in works of Greek historians, including Herodotus and Polybius.)
 Early Roman historians used an annalistic style, arranging past events by year with little commentary, while later ones preferred a more narrative and analytical approach.

 Sima Qian's Shiji or Records of the Grand Historian was a foundational work in Chinese historiography.

 Another complex tradition of historical writing emerged in ancient China, with early precursors starting in the late 2nd millennium BCE.
 It considered annals the highest form of historical writing and emphasized verification through sources.
 This tradition was associated with Confucian philosophy and closely tied to the government in the form of the ruling dynasty, each responsible for writing the official history of its predecessor.
 Chinese historians established a coherent and systematic method for recording historical events earlier than other traditions.
 Of particular influence was the work of Sima Qian, whose meticulous research method and inclusion of alternative viewpoints shaped subsequent historiographical standards.
 In ancient India, historical narratives were closely associated with religion.
 They often mixed factual accounts with supernatural elements, as seen in works like the Mahabharata.